Patriot Burials™ Marker Grant Program

 Marker Design and Text Guidelines

 Patriot Burial markers are blue with yellow raised lettering and border.
-The top of each marker depicts a Patriot standing in front of the outline of the state where the marker is installed along with the name of the SAR state society.
+The circle atop of each marker depicts a Patriot standing in front of the outline of the state where the marker is installed along with the name of the SAR state society.
 Markers are 32” x 18” cast aluminum with a 7’ aluminum pole.
 Each marker weighs approximately 30 pounds.

 The title of the marker must state “Patriot Burials”.
 The five body lines can each have up to 27 characters.
 Please note spaces and punctuation count as characters.
 Either the exact date of the earliest burial or burials as early as (the year) needs to appear as part of the text.

 There is a required credit line at the bottom of the marker which is always included.